AllThingsSmitty/must-watch-css/notes/README.md

     * Don't use very specific selectors (`.head > #nav`)
 * Take time to refactor periodically
     * Don't assume you need to start from scratch
-    * Don't let bad code stay around - over time the overall quality will decrease
+    * Don't let bad code stay around - over time the quality will decrease
 * Make your layout first
     * Don't add responsive after the fact
     * Test your layout in many browsers while you're creating it